1986 Norfolk Island television referendum

 A referendum on introducing state television was held in Norfolk Island on 21 May 1986.
-The referendum was a citizen-initiated vote.
-Voters were asked "Would television as proposed by the Norfolk Island Government be good for Norfolk Island?"
-The proposal was approved by 50.3% of voters, with the "yes" option receiving just 13 more votes than "no".
+It was a citizen-initiated vote.
+Voters were asked "Would television as proposed by the Norfolk Island Government be good for Norfolk Island?".

+The proposal was approved by 50.7% of voters, with the "yes" option receiving just 13 more votes than "no".
 Following the referendum, legislation to fund the television service was approved by the Norfolk Island Legislative Assembly.